smnh/next-hygraph-netlify-visual-editor-demo/README.md

    <p align="center"><img width="830" src="docs/endpoints.png"></p>

-7. Navigate to "**Content API**" section and add "**Read**" permission for all models, all stages and all locales.
+7. Navigate to "**Content API**" section and validate that you have "**Read**" permission for all models, all stages and all locales.
+The clone process should have created this permission for you.

    <p align="center"><img width="830" src="docs/content-api.png"></p>

-8. Navigate to “Permanent Auth Tokens” section and create a new token.
+8. Navigate to “Permanent Auth Tokens” section and create a new token if the clone process didn't already create the "Netlify Visual Editor Token" for you.
 Copy the token value and set it to the `HYGRAPH_MANAGEMENT_TOKEN` variable in your `.env` file.

    <p align="center"><img width="830" src="docs/permanent-auth-token.png"></p>